-All kids love mac & cheese.
-The problem is, the boxed versions of mac & cheese are made with powdered cheese mix and noodles made from white flour.
+All kids love mac and cheese.
+The problem is, the boxed versions of mac and cheese are made with powdered cheese mix and noodles made from white flour.
 Not exactly nutritious!
-Also, boxed mac & cheese is gross.
+Also, boxed mac and cheese is gross.
 It tastes horrible!
 The so-called healthy brands are not much better than Kraft.

-Rice pasta, brown, penne or macaroni (16 ounces)
+Organic pasta, penne or macaroni, or, if you're gluten-free, brown-rice pasta, penne or macaroni (16 ounces)

 Butter, grass-fed (4 oz, or 8 TBS)

-Cream, raw if possible, grass-fed (6-8 oz) — you can also use grass-fed sour cream — where to buy starters
+Cream or sour cream, grass-fed (6-8 oz) — you can also use grass-fed sour cream

 2. When the pasta is al dente, strain in a colander and then put it back in the pan.
-Put the heat on low.
+Set the heat to low.

 3. Stir in the butter.